kylep/dev-vm/README.md

 A simple, reusable, distributable development VM.

+# This project is discontinued

+I don't use this any more.
+There's nothing really wrong with it, I just find it easier to work directly from my macbook and its more consistent with what my team is doing.

+This project will be left online for reference purposes.
+Maybe I'll revive it someday.

 # Usage

 This environment should work on Mac, Windows, and Linux, but I've only tried it